joomcode/e2ed/README.md

 E2ED_ORIGIN=https://google.com ./e2ed/bin/runDocker.sh
 ```

+### Config

+The config is defined in the file `e2ed/config.ts`.
+You can locally override some config fields in an `e2ed/overrideConfig.ts` file that is not included in the repository.

+#### Required config fields

+`liteReportFileName: string | null`: the name of the file under which, after running the tests,
+the lite JSON report will be saved in the `e2ed/reports` directory, for example, `lite-report.json`.
+Also this name is used as the title of the report page.
+If `null`, the lite report will not be saved.

+`reportFileName: string | null`: the name of the file under which, after running the tests,
+the HTML report will be saved in the `e2ed/reports` directory, for example, `report.html`.
+Also this name is used as the title of the report page.
+If `null`, the report will not be saved.

 ### Environment variables

 `E2ED_ORIGIN`: origin-part of the url (`protocol` + `host`) on which the tests will be run.
 For example, `https://google.com`.